Investigational Device Exemptions (IDEs)

 Sponsor-investigator means an individual who both initiates and actually conducts, alone or with others, an investigation, that is, under whose immediate direction the investigational device is administered, dispensed, or used.
 The term does not include any person other than an individual.
 The obligations of a sponsor-investigator include those of an investigator and those of a sponsor.

 Unanticipated adverse device effect means any serious adverse effect on health or safety or any life-threatening problem or death caused by, or associated with, a device, if that effect, problem, or death was not previously identified in nature, severity, or degree of incidence in the investigational plan or application (including a supplementary plan or application), or any other unanticipated serious problem associated with a device that relates to the rights, safety, or welfare of subjects.

 The Principal Investigator submits information on the device with the initial application form via iRIS.
-The Principal Investigator includes information on the device including FDA issuance letter, IDE number and plan for storage and dispensing.
+The Principal Investigator includes information on the device including , IDE number and plan for storage and dispensing.

-If the Principal Investigator has provided an IDE number, IRB Staff will confirm that the device has an IDE and that the IDE number is valid by matching the IDE number with the sponsor protocol, communication from the sponsor or communication from FDA.
-In case the IDE is held by the investigator, IRB Staff will match the number with communication from FDA.
+If the Principal Investigator has provided an IDE number, research compliance staff will confirm that the IDE number is valid.
+An IDE number is considered valid if it appears on the sponsor protocol, communication from the sponsor or communication from FDA.
+For UTHealth sponsor investigator held IDE communication from FDA will be required to confirm validity of the IDE number.

 If the device does not have an IDE, research compliance staff determines if the research meets FDA exemptions from requirement to have an IDE.
 If the research meets an exemption criteria, research compliance will document it and bring it to the attention of the Reviewer.
 The IDE exemption criteria are listed below:

 - A device, other than a transitional device, in commercial distribution immediately before May 28, 1976, when used or investigated in accordance with the indications in labeling in effect at that time.